ofasgard/CalzoneBlog/blogs/mimikatz-frida.md

 Recently I've been getting into [Frida](https://frida.re/), a great debugging and dynamic instrumentation tool with cross-platform support.
 Before I looked into it, I'd only ever heard of Frida as a tool for hacking mobile apps - I'd never considered it for anything else.
 However, I think Frida has just as much potential as a rapid prototyping tool for reverse engineering and exploit development.
 It's agile, portable and fast, which makes it an excellent choice for experimenting and tinkering with a process.

 I've had advice in the past that writing your own Mimikatz implementation is one of the best ways to get familiar working with memory hacking in Windows.
-Writing something like this in Frida isn't something I've seen anyone else do, so I felt it would be a good challenge.
-How can you use Frida to dump Lsass?

 A credential dumper that requires you to execute and connect to a Frida server on the target probably wouldn't be your first choice on an engagement.
-However, I hoped that the simplicity of Frida's debugging language would result in a kind of "intermediary" tool that could be trivially ported to other languages.
+However, it's also not something I've seen anyone else doing, and I hoped that the end result would be a kind of "intermediary" tool that could be trivially ported to other languages.

 So without further ado, let's break Lsass!

 ## Step 1: Exploring Lsass